RL-NAS-TSF4E/RL-NAS-TSF4E/README.md

 After setup, the enclosed notebooks can be used to reproduce all experiments, results and visualizations.

 All experiments and subdirectories can be realized using the notebook with the extension Exp.
 Specifically, the notebook covers the default case, the comparison experiment with Optuna and the two main experiments supported by RL-NAS.
 Furthermore, the notebook generates the directories informer_checkpoints and agent_checkpoints within the code, in which the weights for the agents as well as the weights of the models optimized using the optimization approaches are stored.
-All results are stored in the results directory with the results for the respective approach.
+Due to their large size compremiered versions could only be made available.
+The pre-trained models can be loaded as required using model.load_state_dict(torch.load(path)).
+Of course, this requires initialization with the necessary parameters, which were specified for the corresponding approaches within the master's thesis.

+All visualizations and metrics can be implemented using the notebook with the Viz extension.

+Both notebooks with executed cells will be added to this repo.

 ## Results